ledgerW/pathlight/memory-bank/activeContext.md

 Implementing and refining the database schema, AI integration, and user authentication flow for the life purpose application.
 The focus is on supporting the two-tier payment model, improving result generation, enhancing the user experience, and streamlining the authentication process.

 ## Recent Changes
+- Implemented content marketing and SEO strategy:
+  - Created templates for blog posts, guides, and FAQ content
+  - Integrated analytics tracking with Google Analytics, Google Search Console, and Microsoft Clarity
+  - Implemented tracking code templates for head and body sections
+  - Created a sample blog post, guide, and FAQ category
+  - Updated navigation to include links to new content sections
+  - Updated sitemap.xml to include new content pages
+  - Added documentation in .clinerules for content management
+  - Structured content templates with SEO best practices built-in
+  - Implemented schema.org markup for rich search results
+  - Created a file-based approach for easy content management

 - Fixed user flow issues with magic link and payment process:
   - Modified the flow to show email notification only after payment is complete
   - Created a dedicated payment success page for users with magic links